 Reducing CAC means that the business is spending money wisely.
 However, effective user acquisition is not just about paying less to get a customer.
 For sustainable app growth, it is crucial that CAC is in line with your ability to monetize acquired customers.

 We could not agree more on this.
-While customer acquisition strategy mainly depends on your ability to attract new users, customer retention relies on your ability to provide value with your product, build relationships and personalize user experience.
+While user acquisition strategy for apps mainly depends on your ability to attract new users, customer retention relies on your ability to provide value with your product, build relationships and personalize user experience.

 What is customer retention?